Barneyrabble/plevelai/README.md

 - `yolo_log_and_stream.py`, `yolo_to_log.py` - detection and logging utilities.

 ## Requirements
-**Hardware:** Jetson running JetPack 6.x (preferred) or a Linux machine with CUDA/GPU, CSI or USB camera, and the pan/tilt rig connected to an Arduino Nano R4 over USB.
+**Hardware:** Jetson running JetPack 6.x (preferred) or a Linux machine with CUDA/GPU, CSI or USB camera, and the pan/tilt rig connected to an Arduino UNO R4 WiFi over USB.

 **Software:** Python 3.8+, OpenCV, NumPy, `ultralytics`, FastAPI (for the dashboard), plus JetPack system dependencies. `scripts/quickstart.sh` will bootstrap the minimum packages on a Jetson.